 (Guinness World Records, 2005, p.
 22)

-The student responds to this fact and finds it extraordinary, however they have not related the quantity 10.8 kg to any benchmarks.
-This fact is extraordinary because it is a "world record", but the student does not grasp that it is probably more than double their own birth weight, nor what a 10.8 kg baby really is.
+A student may respond to this fact and finds it extraordinary without relating the quantity 10.8 kg to a benchmark.
+This fact is extraordinary because it is a "world record", but does the student grasp that this baby is probably more than double their own birth weight?

 Although the majority of students entering Grade 6 know how to read and symbolically write numbers up to 100 000, they don't necessarily understand the quantity represented by these large numbers.
 By creating cues and visualizing groupings, they will develop a better understanding of the concept of quantity represented by large numbers.

-Students need to develop benchmarks to make it easier for them to use them depending on the context and the numbers being dealt with.
+Students should develop their own personalized benchmarks, depending on the context and the numbers being dealt with.
 There is no list of benchmarks.
-They are personal and come from everyone's experiences.
+They are personal and come from experiences, making them meaningful and easier to use.
 However, real-life situations provide the teacher with sufficient opportunities to draw their students' attention to quantity and the creation of benchmarks.

 Approximation

-Numbers were created to represent quantities with a high degree of accuracy.
-This is because they provide a precision that terms like "more", "some", "some", "many" and "few" do not.
-However, they can also be used to show some order of magnitude of that quantity.
-In this case, the number is used to approximate the quantity (for example., about 200 people were at the party does not mean that there were exactly 200).
+Numbers represent quantities with a high degree of accuracy.
+This is because they provide a precision that terms like "more", "some", "many" and "few" do not.
+However, they can also be used to show the relative size of that quantity.
+In this case, the number is used to approximate the quantity (for example., about "200 people were at the party" does not mean that there were exactly 200).
 In general, the approximation is a magnitude that is close enough to a known (rounding) or unknown (estimation) magnitude.

-The terms "rounding" and "estimation" are often incorrectly used interchangeably.
-The fundamental difference between these 2 concepts lies in the origin of the number.
-The estimation comes from the relationship between an unknown quantity and prior knowledge, usually in the form of benchmark numbers.
-Rounding, on the other hand, comes from the relationship between a known number (precise or approximate) and its relative proximity to other numbers.
-Generally, estimations and rounding are used to paint a picture of the quantity in question and to convey a sense of the magnitude of the quantity.
-The following table, which discusses the example of the price of a car, demonstrates this distinction.
+The terms "estimating" and "rounding" are often, and incorrectly used interchangeably.
+The fundamental difference between these two concepts lies in how the number is determined.
+Estimating uses the relationship between an unknown quantity and prior knowledge, usually in the form of benchmark numbers.
+Rounding, on the other hand, uses the relationship between a known number (precise or approximate) and its relative proximity to other numbers.
+Generally, estimating and rounding are used to visualize the quantity in question and to get a sense of the size of the quantity.
+The following table demonstrates this distinction.

 Rounding a Number Estimating a Quantity

-Examples If the list price of a new car is $18 753, we can say that it costs around $19 000.
-Walking through a parking lot, you notice a car and estimate its price at $ 20 000.
+Example If the list price of a new car is $18 753, we can say that it costs around $19 000.
+Walking through a parking lot, you notice a car and estimate its price at $20 000.

 Students need to learn to represent numbers in a variety of ways and to recognize them in their multiple representations.
 These skills help them make connections between a number, its representation, and the quantity it represents.
 It is therefore essential that students be exposed to different representations of numbers and to a variety of contexts that lead them to represent a number in each of the representations shown in the diagram below, as well as to move from one representation to another.

-Teachers need to be aware of the order in which they tap into these four modes of representation with students.
-Baroody and Coslick (1998, pages 3-8 and 3-16) suggest that a new concept should be presented in a real, meaningful context so that students can first create representations using words, followed by concrete, semi-concrete representations.
+Teachers need to be aware of the order in which they should introduce these four modes of representation with students.
+Baroody and Coslick (1998) suggest that a new concept should be presented in a real, meaningful context so that students can first create representations using words, followed by concrete, visual (semi-concrete) representations.
 Only when they have developed some understanding of the concept can they move on to its symbolic representation.
 Students need to be able to make connections between representations and move easily from one representation to another.

 Representations Using Words

 In the junior grades, students learn to read and write numbers up to a million.
 The challenges of writing numbers in words should not be underestimated.
-To help students overcome these challenges, teachers should include numbers on the word wall and build with them frames of reference to summarize the rules of agreement in numbers of twenty, one hundred and one thousand.
+To help students overcome these challenges, teachers should include numbers on the word wall and build anchor charts with them.

 Concrete Representations

-Using manipulatives (such as a place value mat and tokens) to represent numbers helps students develop number sense.
+Using manipulatives (such as a place value mat and counters) to represent numbers helps students develop number sense.
 A word of caution is in order when using manipulatives.
-It is important to recognize that these materials represent a mathematical concept, not the concept itself; for example, a token is not a hundred thousand, but it represents a hundred thousand units.
+It is important to recognize that these materials represent a mathematical concept, not the concept itself; for example, a counter is not a hundred thousand, but it represents a hundred thousand ones.

 The danger is that students will use the manipulative mechanically without making the connections to the underlying mathematical concepts.
 For this reason, teachers must ensure that there is real learning and not just blind use of the model.
 For example, it is easy for students to fill in the blanks in the sentence below the picture by looking at the place value mat.

-The representation is ____ hundreds of thousands, ____ tens of thousands, ____ unit(s) of thousands, ____ hundreds, ____ tens and ____ ones.
+The representation is ____ hundreds of thousands, ____ tens of thousands, ____ thousands, ____ hundreds, ____ tens and ____ ones.

-Using the place value mat, we notice that even though numbers are written from left to right, they are formed from right to left: units grouped together form tens, tens grouped together form hundreds, and so on.
-But, once the counting is finished, we write the number starting from the left.
+Using the place value mat, we notice that even though numbers are written from left to right, they are formed from right to left: ones grouped together form tens, tens grouped together form hundreds, and so on.

-The choice of materials available to students can also make a difference in the level of understanding of concepts.
+The choice of materials available to students can also make a difference in their level of understanding different concepts.
 There are a variety of materials on the market to represent numbers: marbles, nesting cubes, or any other object that can be used to count.
-Some of these materials clearly and concretely represent the magnitude relationship between units, tens, hundreds, etc. However, with other materials, this relationship is represented in a more abstract way.
-For example, on an abacus, a "dot counter" or a horizontal abacus, the grouping is represented according to the position of the digit from left to right, as in symbolic number writing.
+Some of these materials clearly and concretely represent the magnitude relationship between ones, tens, hundreds, etc. However, with other materials, this relationship is represented in a more abstract way.
+For example, on an abacus, a place value flip chart or a horizontal abacus, the grouping is represented according to the position of the digit from left to right, as in symbolic number writing.

 By exposing students to a variety of manipulatives, teachers can help them develop a better understanding of numbers.

-Students can also represent numbers using semi-concrete materials (for example, illustration, number grid, number line).
+Students can also represent numbers using visual or semi-concrete materials (for example, sketch, hundreds chart, number line).

-Illustration: A number can be represented by drawings so as to illustrate certain groupings.
-For example, the number 376 000 can be illustrated in groupings of 50 000 as follows:
+Sketch: A number can be represented by sketches that illustrate certain groupings.
+For example, the number 376 000 can be illustrated in groups of 50 000 as follows:

-Number Grids: The hundreds number grid is widely used in the primary grades.
-Although more difficult to manipulate, a grid of 1 000 or even 10 000 can help students in the junior grades to better understand numbers by providing them with opportunities to compare and contrast.
+Number Charts: The hundreds chart is widely used in the primary grades.
+Although more difficult to manipulate, a grid of 1 000 or even 10 000 can help students in the junior grades to better understand numbers by providing them with tools to compare and contrast.

-Number Lines: in the primary grades, students use and construct number lines to count in intervals or to identify the number of tens in a number.
+Number Lines: In the primary grades, students use and construct number lines to skip count or to identify the number of tens in a number.
 In the junior grades, the use and construction of a variety of number lines allows students to represent large numbers and recognize the relationships between them.
 Examples of number lines showing the number 455 736 include the following:

-• number line that does not start at 0, with a scale by intervals of 50 000;
+• number line that does not start at 0, with a scale of 50 000;

 • an open number line (not scaled) on which numbers are placed in relation to each other;

-• a vertical number line that presents numbers in ascending order upward and makes connections to other areas, including Sense of Space (for example, thermometer) and Data (for example, y-axis).
+• a vertical number line with numbers in ascending order upward and has applications in other areas, including Spatial Sense/Measurement (for example, thermometer) and Data (for example, y-axis).

-In the junior grades, the use of 10-box frames in the grouping principle (making groups of 10) is another way to represent the value of the digits that make up large numbers.
+In the junior grades, the use of ten frames and the grouping principle of making groups of 10 is another way to represent the value of the digits that make up large numbers.

 Symbolic Representation